Kiffin takes over

 LSU has promised Kiffin a significant amount of money to attract players, and the coach said that went a long way to helping him decide what to do.
 He said he let agent Jimmy Sexton negotiate his $13 million annual salary without telling him what the numbers were so he could concentrate on recruiting and retention.

-“The No. 1 thing is to get lsu football back to the national championship level where it was before,” Kiffin said.
+“The No. 1 thing is to get LSU football back to the national championship level where it was before,” Kiffin said.
 “I don’t care what your system is.
 If you don’t have players, it doesn’t work.”

 More News